nestordemeure/friedrich/readme.md

 - Make the covariance function output a structure that can be used to sample from the model.
 - Clean-up the documentation.
 - Add better algorithms to fit parameters.
+- create function that takes data + noise and create cholesky decomposition of cov matrix (in order to speed up computations)